validatedpatterns/docs/industrial-edge/troubleshooting.md

 #### Symptom:  Applications show "not in sync" status in ArgoCD

-**Cause:** There is a discrepancy between what the git repo says the application should have, and how that state is realized in ArgoCD.
+**Cause:** There is a discrepancy between what the git repository says the application should have, and how that state is realized in ArgoCD.

 The installation mechanism currently installs operators as parts of multiple applications when running on the same cluster, so it is a race condition in ArgoCD to see which one "wins."
 This is a problem with the way we are installing the patterns.
 We are tracking this as [#38](https://github.com/hybrid-cloud-patterns/industrial-edge/issues/38).